How to Scale a Startup: The Essential Steps

 As startups grow, they need to focus on core activities that give a competitive edge and more viable chances to succeed.
 It is necessary to identify core and additional products, marketing channels, and target customer types.
 Besides, it is crucial to work on feature prioritization, list a pool of essential and critical activities, and review the items that can be automized and optimized.

 One way to handle non-essential tasks is to resort to outsourcing.
 When it is not reasonable to hire in-house specialists, startups can expand their expertise with outside resources.
-For example, Upsilon enables you to hire a dedicated software development team to remove load from your core team.
-With us, you can concentrate on mission-critical tasks, business development, and new partnerships while we handle other product development without your supervision.
+For example, Upsilon enables you to hire a dedicated software development team to remove load from your core team so you can concentrate on mission-critical tasks, business development, and new partnerships while we handle other product development without your supervision.

 Step 3: Pour Investments into New Technologies and Automation

-Remove manual processes that lost relevance when the team's size started to extend.
+When you have a clear plan, do your best to remove manual processes that lost relevance when the team's size and the product itself started to extend.
 This step includes:

 Instead of relying on disparate tools and systems, you can resort to unified ones, ERP or CRM systems, and universal communication solutions like Slack.
-The bottom line is that you have to aim at getting the best startup tools for your team.
+The bottom line is that you have to aim at getting the best startup tools for your team to enhance your workflows.

-Step 4: Address the Problems of Scaled IT Infrastructure
+Step 4: Address the Problems of Scaled Infrastructure

 You will inevitably have to tackle scalability issues with all the elements of your tech ecosystem.
 To bypass undesired outcomes, it is vital to set up version control and backup scenarios and prepare detailed documentation for every activity.
 Besides, it is necessary to monitor each element of the infrastructure to avoid bugs, glitches, and security issues.